 T-88 is unique in that it may be applied to damp wood, provided the adhesive is worked well into the surface.
 Glue line thickness is not critical and clamping is not necessary if the joint is undisturbed during set-up of the adhesive.
 However, when bonding wood where end-grain is exposed T-88 may be thickened slightly to prevent excessive absorption.
 Coverage in average bond joints is 50–100 sq. ft. per gal.
 See special instructions below for bonding oak, teak, and other hard to bond woods.

-T-88’s part A and B are mixed one-to-one by volume using a graduated measuring cup.
+T-88’s part A and B are mixed 1:1 by volume using a graduated measuring cup.
 Weight ratio is 100 parts of A to 83 parts of B. Excessive Part B will degrade, rather than expedite cure and should be avoided.
 Care should be taken that mixing is thorough and streaks can not be seen.
 The most common error is incomplete mixing.
 Please mix thoroughly, being sure to scrape the sides and bottom well while mixing.

 Pot life of the mixed adhesive is approximately 45 minutes at 70°F. However, a coated joint may still be pulled up tight (clamped) for up to two hours after application, even though the product has started to cure.
 Both surfaces MUST be coated for this to work.
 It is much simpler to make sure both surfaces are in contact before the pot life has expired.
 Cap containers promptly after use.
 Mixing in small lots or with large surface area exposure will extend pot life.